jezzsantos/ServiceStack.Webhooks/README.md

 }
 ```

-To conume this event, the subscriber would need to standup a public [ServiceStack] API like the one below, to receive this particular event's payload:
+To consume this event with a ServiceStack service, the subscriber would standup a public API like the one below, that could receive the 'Hello' event being raised from `Webhooks.Publish("hello", new HelloEvent{ Text = "Hello" })`:

 ```
 internal class MyService : Service
 {
-    public void Post(Hello request)
+    public void Post(HelloDto request)
     {
        // I got a webhook event!

-       // The event name, and other messaging metadata are included in the headers var eventName = Request.Headers["X-Webhook-Event"];
+       // The event name, messaging metadata are included in the headers var eventName = Request.Headers["X-Webhook-Event"];
        var deliveryId = Request.Headers["X-Webhook-Delivery"];
        var signature = Request.Headers["X-Hub-Signature"];